Fast Weakly Supervised Action Segmentation Using Mutual Consistency

 The second branch on top of $Z$ is the segment generation subnetwork which predicts the segments $S$.
 Each segment $s_m$ consists of predicted action probabilities $a_m$ and the estimated relative log length $\ell_m$ of that segment.
-We will discuss in Section \ref{sec:weakloss} how the relative log length is mapped to the absolute length.
+By predicting the log length, we implicitly enforce that the segment lengths are positive.
+We will discuss in Section \ref{sec:loc} how the relative log length is mapped to the absolute length.
 The subnetwork and the transcript prediction loss $\mathcal{L}_t$ are illustrated in Figure~\ref{fig:segment_gen}.

 We employ a conventional sequence to sequence network with attention \cite{seq2seqwithattention}.
 Given the hidden video representation $Z$, we use a bidirectional LSTM encoder to encode it.
-Our decoder is a LSTM recurrent neural network with MLP attention.
-Although these networks on their own struggle to learn a temporal model for long input sequences~\cite{cho2014properties,Singh_2016_CVPR}, the temporal modeling subnetwork that encodes temporal relations at higher resolution, making it easier for the segment generation subnetwork to learn temporal dependencies.
-The sequence to sequence network is trained using teacher forcing \cite{teacherforcing}.
-More details are provided in the supplementary material.
+Our decoder is an LSTM recurrent neural network with MLP attention.
+Although these networks on their own struggle to learn a temporal model for long input sequences~\cite{cho2014properties,Singh_2016_CVPR}, the temporal backbone, which encodes temporal relations at higher resolution, makes it easier for the segment generation subnetwork to learn temporal dependencies as shown by our ablation experiments.